theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

     $ zcat SRR306844chr1_chr3.fastq.gz | head -n 4

 Line 4 shows the quality for each nucleotide in the read.
 Quality is interpreted as the probability of an incorrect base call (e.g. 1 in 10) or, equivalently, the base call accuracy (e.g. 90%).
-To make it possible to line up each individual nucleotide with its quality score, the numerical score is converted into a code where each individual character represents the numerical quality score for an individual nucleotide.
+To make it possible to line up each nucleotide with its quality score, the numerical score is converted into a code where each character represents the numerical quality score for an individual nucleotide.
 For example, in the line above, the quality score line is:

     !69699><;;:8=+:::::987765979858859775775883796699+48789599878592274362843111

-The numerical value assigned to each of these characters depends on the sequencing platform that generated the reads.
-The sequencing machine used to generate our data uses the standard Sanger quality PHRED score encoding, using Illumina version 1.8 onwards.
+The numerical value assigned to each character depends on the sequencing platform that generated the reads.
+The sequencing machine to generate our data uses the standard Sanger quality PHRED score encoding, using Illumina version 1.8 onwards.
 Each character is assigned a quality score between 0 and 41 as shown in the chart below.

     Quality encoding: !"#$%&'()*+,-./0123456789:;<=>@ABCDEFGHI
                        |        |         |        |       |